OUR FIRM

 Though plans for the market were first discussed in 1741, it was not until 1745 that Edward Shippen, the Mayor of Philadelphia, and Joseph Wharton, a wealthy merchant and one of the principal landowners in the district, completed their private construction of the market.
 Wharton was very involved with the construction and believed that a conveniently situated market would enhance the property values in the neighborhood (Tinkcom, 382).
 Although the original plans for the market included sixteen “shambles” or stalls, eight on the north side of Lombard Street and eight on the south side, only eight were constructed (four on either side of Lombard).

-Anna Sakhul Photography
+Anna Sahkul Photography

 The New Market was simple and utilitarian in design and was constructed with two parallel rows of brick pillars supporting a gable roof over plastered, arched ceilings.
 Although the plan for the market was generally agreed upon, there were slight variations in the height of the piers and in the framing, illustrating that the stalls were constructed privately, at different times, and by multiple builders.
 The New Market was similar to the High Street Market, with both resembling English country markets.